WGBH-MLA/AAPB2/app/views/override/faq.md

 ![banner](/page-banners/banner2.jpg)

-## What is the American Archive of Public Broadcasting?
+## What is the American Archive of Public Broadcasting (AAPB)?

-The American Archive is an initiative to digitally preserve and make accessible public broadcasting radio and television programming, ensuring its collection, management, preservation, and access.
-In August 2013, the Corporation for Public Broadcasting selected WGBH and the Library of Congress as the permanent stewards of the American Archive collection.
+The AAPB is an initiative to digitally preserve and make accessible public broadcasting radio and television programming, ensuring its collection, management, preservation, and access.
+In August 2013, the Corporation for Public Broadcasting selected WGBH and the Library of Congress as the permanent stewards of the AAPB collection.

 ## What is available on the AAPB website?